 We offer multiple treatment options for trigeminal neuralgia, including glycerol injection and microvascular decompression (a procedure that relieves pressure from a nerve).

 Depending on your condition or procedure, we may need to transfer you to a spacious, private room within one of our neuroscience intensive care units (ICUs) or step-down units for your recovery.
 These units use advanced inpatient monitoring technology, which means you'll receive fast-responding, highly effective care and a quiet environment for healing.

 Neurological rehabilitation and stroke recovery

-At our hospitals, we begin your neurological or stroke rehabilitation in your hospital room to help you heal.
+At our hospitals, we begin your neurological or stroke rehabilitation in your room to help you heal.
 Our specialists use many forms of rehabilitation therapy, including physical, occupational and speech therapy, to help you regain as much function as possible.

 Read our blogs to learn about preventive care and ways you can lead a healthier lifestyle.